imixs/imixs-workflow/src/site/markdown/deployment/glassfish.md

    5. Choose as type "Enterprise Application (.ear)"
    6. select your appliation (.war or .ear file)
    7. press the button "ok" located in the upper right corner --> ear will be deployed

+## Use Docker

+The [Imixs-JSF-Sample project](https://github.com/imixs/imixs-jsf-example) contains also a Docker setup.
+This allows you to run the sample application on Payara Server on a docker stack.
+You can find more details about the Docker Payara Setup [here](https://github.com/imixs/imixs-jsf-example/tree/master/src/docker/configuration/payara).

 ## Need Help?